cosmofur/EX716/README.md

-Lets go though some same code to see how to use this:
+Lets go though some same code to see how to use this: (These sameple codes were written durring the development stages of the project, and in many cases there are cleaner or better ways to do the same effect, so they are best used as examples of the way to format code, rather than practical examples of how to do these operations.)

 HELLO WORLD:
 It is traditional to use 'Hello World' as a first program.
 (This a bit too simple and silly)